Transport in Sydney in the 2010s: Franchising

 Operation of the Sydney Ferries network was contracted out to a private operator.

 On 3 April 2007, Bret Walker, a Senior Counsel, was appointed to undertake a commission of inquiry into Sydney Ferries' operations.
 Submissions to Walker's inquiry were critical of many aspects of the operation of Sydney Ferries.
 Walker's report, delivered in November 2007, was highly critical of the ferry management, industrial relations and government interference.
-Walker made several major recommendations including the urgent replacement of the entire ageing fleet of vessels and handing day-to-day operations over to a private sector operator whilst the NSW government retained the fleet and other assets in public ownership.
+Walker made several major recommendations including the urgent replacement of the entire ageing fleet of vessels and handing day-to-day operations over to a private sector operator while the NSW government retained the fleet and other assets in public ownership.

 In 2008, the NSW Government called for private sector bids to provide ferry services under a services contract.
 But in April 2010 the NSW Government decided the service contract would remain with Sydney Ferries Corporation.

 In 2011, following the election of the O'Farrell Government, it was decided to contract out the operation of Sydney Ferries to the private sector, with the government retaining ownership of both the Balmain Maintenance Facility and the ferry fleet.